PL Full Form-Profit and Loss

 Components of a Profit and Loss Statement

-A standard P&L Statement includes several key components:
+A P&L Statement includes key elements:

 Importance of a Profit and Loss Statement